tomcadene/vanityviewer/README.md

 A versatile 3D model viewer designed for seamless integration into any website.
-This foundation tool enables easy display and interaction with 3D models.
+Leveraging the powerful three.js library, this foundation tool enables easy display and interaction with 3D models.

 ## Key Features:
 - Accessible conditional parameters